kaushikmupadhya/kaushikmupadhya/README.md

 - **Projects**: AI4Health contributor, AI audit developer, and NLP projects.

 ---
+### 📚 Volunteering & Leadership
+- **Editor/Reviewer @ Springer Nature Group**:
+Peer-reviewing for the Journal of Medical Systems, evaluating research quality and ensuring the integrity of scientific publications.

+- **GitHub Field Student Leader/Campus Expert**:
+Organized tech workshops and fostered a collaborative tech community.

+- **Microsoft & SAP Student Partner**:
+Supported student communities by sharing industry insights and resources in Microsoft and SAP ecosystems.

+---
 <!---
   if you have forked this to use on your profile, Change the `github-readme-stats.kaushikmupadhya.vercel.app` to `github-readme-stats.vercel.app`